On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Proofs of the Main Results

 Let us prove the first claim.
 Fix $n > 2$.
 Recall the definition

 Let $n_k$ be the radical of $\gcd(n,k-1)$.
-For a fixed $n$, the density is determined by how many prime factors $n_k$ has.
-Since $-1 < g(\ell) < 0$ for any prime $\ell$, the more prime factors $n_k$ has, the smaller the density is.
+For a fixed $n$, the density is determined by the number of prime factors of $n_k$.
+Since $-1 < g(\ell) < 0$ for any prime $\ell$, the more prime factors $n_k$ has, the smaller the density.
 Note that

 Thus, we have $n_{-1} \mid n_1$.
 Furthermore, for any $k$ coprime to $n$, it is clear from the definition that $n_{-1} \mid n_k \mid n_1$.